 Toronto Hydro is focused on monitoring external competitive factors and industry developments, including alternative service providers and technologies, through indicators such as customer engagements related to innovative technologies and pre-assessment requests and connection applications for energy storage.
-Toronto Hydro is also focused on enhancing the intelligence, automation and interactivity of LDC's electricity distribution grid to support the reliability of its core infrastructure grid operations, prepare for increased electricity demand from net zero GHG emission policies, promote greater value, and deliver solutions for its customers.
-Additionally, Toronto Hydro takes measures to maintain relationships with its customers to better understand the specific needs and expectations of each class of customer.
+Toronto Hydro is also focused on enhancing the intelligence, automation and interactivity of LDC's electricity distribution grid, including utilizing developing technology and facilitating customer use of technology and business models, to support the reliability of its core infrastructure grid operations, prepare for increased electricity demand from net zero GHG emission policies, promote greater value, and deliver solutions for its customers.
+Additionally, Toronto Hydro takes measures to maintain relationships with its customers to better understand the specific needs and expectations of each class of customer, and develop or enhance service offerings to address those needs.
 Toronto Hydro conducts customer research and consultations in the ordinary course of its operations, and as part of the development of its rate application whereby it directly considers customer preferences and feedback, in addition to other inputs, as part of developing its business plan.
 Toronto Hydro also has dedicated personnel focused on the utility's key account customers, who respond to issues raised by large commercial, industrial and institutional customers and assist with their energy management needs.
+Toronto Hydro also provides climate advisory services as part of its climate action plan to facilitate customers in developing their own climate action plans and reduce stakeholder-identified barriers that prevent or inhibit customers from participating in the energy transition.
 Through these types of engagements, Toronto Hydro can monitor its customers' specific needs and can work with them to develop energy solutions.